Information for Debtors

-The Court may then refer your case to the Official Assignee (“OA”) if your total liabilities are below $100,000, for an assessment of your eligibility and suitability for the DRS.
+The Court may then refer your case to the Official Assignee (“OA”) if your total liabilities do not exceed $150,000, for an assessment of your eligibility and suitability for the DRS.

 While the Court refers your case to the OA, there are other criteria that you must meet to determine your suitability for the DRS.

 2. Am I eligible for DRS?

 You have to fulfil all of the following eligibility criteria:

 (a) Total liabilities do not exceed $150,000;

 (b) Gainfully employed and earning a regular income;